malliaris/SSNS/README.md

 ## Computation in JavaScript

 The core of the **SSNS** app is ~3000 lines of object-oriented JavaScript.
 JavaScript has evolved over many years as the programming language of the web.
-Needless to say, is not naturally suited to scientific computation, but it was the logical choice given the following factors:
+Needless to say, is not naturally suited to scientific computation, but it was the logical choice.
+The design-stage though process went something like this:

-<ul><li>we wanted the app to be relatively quick to load in a web browser without installation of anything; to keep things simple, the code should run client-side, and, after loading, should not need to communicate further with the server (i.e., no Ajax); years ago, Java code in the form of an applet might have been considered, but not anymore 😀</li>
+<ul><li>ideally the app would be quick to load in a web browser without installation of anything; to keep things simple, the code would run client-side, and, after loading, would not need to communicate further with the server (i.e., no Ajax); years ago, Java code in the form of an applet might have been considered, but not anymore 😀</li>
 <li>The code's The js source code, with its accompanying user interface <samp>SSNS.hmtl</samp>, are freely available on.
 And, of course, you can always get a quick peek by viewing the source in your browser.</li>
 <li>When it comes to object-oriented programming, JavaScript is probably not the first languages that comes to mind.
 Happily, the updated JavaScript standard ~2015 was a big step forward in that it added, among other things, "true" classes.
 The language, prior to these additions, used "object" to refer to a key-value-pair container  has a meaning other than a class instance</li>
-<li>there should be external libraries to incorporate, e.g., for plotting and random numbers</li>
+<li>It's always nice to be able to "outsource" various tasks via the incorporation of external libraries.
+For the more typical scientific computing needs like pseudorandom number generation and plotting, the JavaScript offerings were not great.
+On the other hand, </li>
 <li>fff</li></ul>